mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 This frame is used by an endpoint to announce that it is not willing to use a given address to establish new TCP connections.
 After receiving this frame, a client MUST NOT establish new TCP connections to the given address.
+After receiving this frame, an endpoint MUST close all TCP connections using the given address.

 ~~~
 Remove Address frame {